ahmdtaha/conference_notes/previous_conferences.md

 * Deeply-Supervised Nets `PMLR2015`
 	> Apply loss on intermediate features so it is more discriminative
 * Highway networks  `arXiv2015`

 * Multi-path Convolutional Neural Networks for Complex Image Classification `arXiv2015`
 	> very primitive but interesting

+* Mammographic positioning quality of newly trained versus experienced radiographers in the Dutch breast cancer screening programme `European radiology` `NL`
+	> The papper Compare new (NR) vs. experienced (ER) radiographers performance in the Netherlands.
+NR seems superior to ERs which undermine the value of continuing medical education (CME) activities.
+"These results can possibly be explained by the fact that ER have a full schedule every day and, therefore, have less time for mammography examinations, compared to NR."

 * Learning fine-grained image similarity with deep ranking **#cvpr2014**
 * DeepPose: Human Pose Estimation via Deep Neural Networks **#cvpr2014**
 * Rich Feature Hierarchies For Accurate Object Detection And Semantic Segmentation **#cvpr2014** `R-CNN`